February 18, 2014

-The Academy recognizes and appreciates the FDA's vigilance in identifying and notifying the public about adulterated foods and dietary supplements recalled for undeclared ingredients and the presence of certain ingredients that change the classification of products from dietary supplements to unapproved drugs.2 Recent news stories report that "DNA tests show that many pills labeled as healing herbs are little more than powdered rice and weeds"3 and studies show high doses of toxic metals such as lead, arsenic, and mercury were present in over twenty percent (20%) of randomly tested Ayurvedic herbal medications.4 This proposed information collection will ensure manufacturers maintain and retain records demonstrating their compliance with CGMP.
+The Academy recognizes and appreciates the FDA's vigilance in identifying and notifying the public about adulterated foods and dietary supplements recalled for undeclared ingredients and the presence of certain ingredients that change the classification of products from dietary supplements to unapproved drugs.2 Recent news stories report that "DNA tests show that many pills labeled as healing herbs are little more than powdered rice and weeds"3 and studies show high doses of toxic metals such as lead, arsenic, and mercury were present in over 20% of randomly tested Ayurvedic herbal medications.4 This proposed information collection will ensure manufacturers maintain and retain records demonstrating their compliance with CGMP.

 The Academy appreciates the opportunity to comment on the proposed information collection and offers our assistance with your continued efforts to ensure safety, quality, and transparency in the manufacture of dietary supplements.
 Please contact either Jeanne Blankenship or Pepin Tuma with any questions or requests for additional information.